elroy-galbraith/prompt_engineer/README.md

 Users can input the prompt into an OpenAI/GPT call, test the result, and rate the output using sliders, radio buttons, or text feedback.
 Optionally, the system can offer:
 - Auto-suggestions on how to improve it
-- A “history” of attempts
+- A "history" of attempts
 - A button to restart or tweak parameters

 ⸻